rchakode/kube-opex-analytics/README.md

 For instance, if you're running Docker on your local machine the interface will be available at: `http://127.0.0.1:5483/`

- > You typically need to wait almost a hour to have all charts filled.
-This is a normal operations of `kube-opex-analytics` which is a hourly-based analytics tool.
+ > You typically need to wait almost an hour to have all charts filled.
+This is a normal operations of `kube-opex-analytics` which is an hourly-based analytics tool.

 ## Deployment on a Kubernetes cluster
 There is a [Helm chart](./helm/) to ease the deployment on Kubernetes using either `Helm` or `kubectl`.